Schema: Data Validation

 Array of Values: arrayOf() listOf()

-The array is too general structure, it is more useful to specify exactly what elements it can contain.
+An array represents a too general structure; it's more useful to specify precisely which elements it may contain.
 For example, an array whose elements can only be strings:

 $schema = Expect::arrayOf('string');